 What to Bring

-- Lots of people have packing lists, and they will vary widely from person to person.
-There’s a pretty good one at www.Pennsic.net.
+- Lots of people have packing lists, and they vary widely from person to person.
+There’s a pretty good one on the Pennsic website here.

 - Bring drinking water.
-Pennsic water is safe to drink (don’t believe people who tell you otherwise; it’s been tested) but it is filled with a lot of minerals, especially iron, so it doesn’t taste good, doesn’t look appetizing as it turns orange in the sun when the iron precipitates out, and could upset your stomach if you’re sensitive.
-To save money, save up empty water jugs before Pennsic and fill them from the tap at home, but make sure they’re tightly capped to prevent spillage en route.
+Pennsic water is safe to drink (don’t believe people who tell you otherwise; it’s been tested) but it is filled with a lot of minerals, especially iron, so it doesn’t taste good, doesn’t look appetizing as it turns orange in the sun or when heated as the iron precipitates out, and could upset your stomach if you’re sensitive.
+You can buy bottled water on site, but to save money, save up empty water jugs before Pennsic and fill them from the tap at home, making sure they’re tightly capped to prevent spillage en route.
 Don’t try to clean milk jugs – it’s almost impossible to get them clean enough to avoid the sour milk smell and taste.
 Note that the Coopers are adding filtration to the water system but it hasn’t made it to all regions of the campground yet, and it may not do much for the iron issue.

 - Group your packing list by type of object, to make it easier to avoid missing items.
 I use the following categories: